xiix0/scam/README.md

-Tuesday After Lunch is the cosmic time of the week.
+Your best consolation is the hope that the things you failed to get weren't really worth having.